OlivierLD/raspberry-coffee/RESTRelay/README.md

 ![Relay wiring](./setup.png)

-How to hook up the power to the relay.
+How to hook up the power and appliance to the relay.

 ### Relay mapping
 The code in this project can drive several relays.